 Automated storage solutions are often perceived to be costly, with a long return on investment (ROI).
 Are Modula’s vertical lift modules more expensive than traditional static and/or manual solutions?
 How long does it take to secure ROI?
 Are these solutions economical only in large installations?

 I think that most clients would be surprised by how affordable this level of automation really is for them.
 In most cases when people think about automated storage and retrieval systems (AS/RS), they envision a big rack supported by mini and unit load-type cranes.
-These are very large AS/RS systems, and can be a much bigger investment in both dollars and time,but this isn’t the case with vertical lift module (VLM) solutions.
-We see an ROI returned anywhere from six to 18 months, depending on the overall size of the project and the allowable parameters used in the ROI.
+These are very large AS/RS systems and can be a much bigger investment in both dollars and time.
+However, this isn’t the case with vertical lift module (VLM) solutions.
+We see an ROI from six to 18 months, depending on the overall size of the project and the allowable parameters used in the ROI.
 In terms of price, individual VLMs range from $60,000 to $120,000 depending on the overall size and selected options.
-These units only take about four to fivedays to be fully installed, and one week to transfer all of the products into the units to have them fully operational.
+These units only take about four to five days to be fully installed.
+And one week to transfer all of the products into the units to have them fully operational.
 Although the overall dollar investment for a static solution might be less, the implementation time is just as long and does not provide the amount of benefits that the automated solutions bring in the end.
-These advantages include space savings, productivity increase, accuracy improvements and better ergonomics to name a few.
+These advantages include space savings, productivity increase, accuracy improvements, and better ergonomics to name a few.
 This level of technology is worth the investment, for any client.